What Muscles Does the Treadmill Work?

 6. Core muscles

 When you think of running on a treadmill, you don’t think of your core doing much, but it does.
 The core muscles are essential to keep you upright and stabilize you.
 Without s strong core, your posture would suffer.
 This would be apparent when you run long distances.
-Abdominal crunches and planks are perfect for strengthening the core.
-You can also review our guide to treadmill workouts that will reveal your abs.
-These exercises and routines will work for men and women.
+Abdominal crunches and planks are prefect to strengthen the core.

 7. Calf muscles